 Healthier Black Elders Research Volunteers

 The HBEC encourages African American men and women age 55 and older, who are interested in helping with noninvasive research projects, to join its Participant Resource Pool.
 Health disparities still exist between African Americans and other ethnic groups, so more research is needed to determine causes and solutions.
 A pool of potential participants is critical for this research.
-Call LaToya Hall at 313-664-2604 for information.
+Call Vanessa Rorai at 313-664-2604 for information.

 Researchers interested in accessing the Healthier Black Elders Center Participant Resource Pool should read the following: